nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 The nf-core pipeline template comes packed with a lot of files and folders.

-Here, we selected a subset (what we did in step 5 during the template creation).
+Above, we selected a subset during the template creation.

 While the template may feel overwhelming, a complete understanding isn't required to start developing your pipeline.
 Let's look at the important places that we need to touch during pipeline development.